How to start wildlife photography: Plan Your First Field Shoot With Confidence

 Tip: The most rewarding photos come when animals feel safe enough to act naturally.
 That’s the moment worth waiting for.

-Practice Locally: Build Confidence Close to Home
+Practice Locally: Grow Your Skills Close to Home

-You don’t need to travel far—or wait for a rare species—to become a wildlife photographer.
+ou don’t need to travel far—or wait for a red-listed rarity—to become a wildlife photographer.
+Some of the best skills are grown right on your doorstep.

-1. Start in Your Own Garden (or Balcony)
+1. Start in Your Garden (or Balcony)

 • Set up a bird feeder or shallow water dish